rspber/tsdeeSPI/README.md

 If we assume that the sprite moves only one pixel in any direction each time, there is no need to repaint the entire background each time.
 Just create a background sprite 1 pixel wider than the painted image on it, and each time recreate the fragmentary background in sprite memory and then the image on it at position (1,1, width-2, height-2) enouch, but not (0,0) and move not the image but this background on the screen.

-I hear that some people are laughing because already the Yetis use this technique to disappear into the snow, but whatever, I'll write it.

 And I found that there is already an example that uses this technique:
     Sprite_draw:
     Line 98: